Mandatory Credit: Patrick Gorski-USA TODAY Sports. Pictured: Milwaukee Brewers outfield Christian Yelich.

-- With three finalists being named for each of the major MLB awards, Bovada has reposted odds for the MVP, Cy Young and Rookie of the Year in both leagues.
+- With three finalists being named for each of the major MLB awards, odds have been reposted for the MVP, Cy Young and Rookie of the Year in both leagues.

 - Mookie Betts and Christian Yelich are favored for their respective MVP awards, with Yelich (-230) still holding plenty of value.

 - Blake Snell and Jacob deGrom are favored for their respective Cy Young awards, and though deGrom is the biggest favorite of any award at -500, he still may hold some value.

 The season is over, the award finalists have been named and odds have been reposted for each of the major MLB awards for 2018.